CVLight: Decentralized Learning for Adaptive Traffic Signal Control with Connected Vehicles: Numerical Experiments

-{ \textbf{Comparison on performance under 5-5.} Under the 5-5 road network with 10\% and 30\% penetration rates, the performance comparison between CVLight and baseline models is presented in Table \ref{tab:pre-train-results}.
-The first column of Table \ref{tab:pre-train-results} lists the algorithms and the second and third columns show the average delay as well as the standard deviation of each algorithm under 10\% and 30\% penetration rates, respectively.
-From Table \ref{tab:pre-train-results}, CVLight (Asym) with pre-train can notably outperform all benchmark algorithms under both 10\% and 30\% penetration rates, which demonstrates the good scalability of CVLight.}
+{ \textbf{Comparison on performance under 5-5.} \tcb{Under the 5-5 road network with 10\% and 30 \% penetration rates, the performance comparison between CVLight and baseline models is presented in Table \ref{tab:pre-train-results}.
+The first column of Table \ref{tab:pre-train-results} lists the algorithms and the second to third columns show the average delay as well as the standard deviation of each algorithm under the 10\% and 30\% penetration rates, respectively.
+From Table \ref{tab:pre-train-results}, CVLight (Asym) with pre-train can notably outperform all benchmark algorithms, which demonstrates the good scalability of CVLight.}}